noiseprotocol/noise_spec/noise.md

 The following table lists the identity hiding properties for all the named patterns in Sections 7.2 and 7.3.
-Each pattern is assigned properties describing the confidentiality supplied to the initiator's static public key, and to the responder's static public key, assuming that ephemeral private keys are secure.
+Each pattern is assigned properties describing the confidentiality supplied to the initiator's static public key, and to the responder's static public key.
+The underlying assumptions are that ephemeral private keys are secure, and that parties abort the handshake if they receive a static public key from the other party which they don't trust.

-(Of course, the identities of Noise participants might be exposed through other means, included payload fields, traffic analysis, or metadata such as IP addresses.
-This section only characterizes identity leakage through static public keys in handshakes.)
+Note that this section only considers identity leakage through static public key fields in handshakes.
+Of course, the identities of Noise participants might be exposed through other means, included payload fields, traffic analysis, or metadata such as IP addresses.

 The properties are: